 Spot-treat any stains before washing.
 Move the filling from the stained area into a corner and treat with a cleaning product like diluted Vanish or a combination of sodium hydrogen carbonate and water.
 You’ll also want to test for any torn seams or loose threads and repair them to prevent further damage within the washer and dryer.

 Use the proper washer

 Make sure your comforter fits in the washing machine with room to spare.
 It’s definitely best to clean a comforter on its own, no matter how tempting it is to throw in some more clothes and finish everything in the same cycle.
 You have to give the comforter the maximum amount of room as possible.
-If the comforter doesn’t have enough space, the filling may become compressed and therefore the thing might not get completely clean.
+If the comforter doesn’t get enough space, the will get compressed and prevent thorough cleaning.
 For the case of a good fit, choose an outsized commercial washer at your local laundromat or a big washing machine at your friend’s house, if yours is very small.

 Choose the acceptable detergent and washing cycle settings

-Use a light or natural detergent, following the instructions on the bottle.
+Use a gentle or natural detergent, making sure to follow the instructions on the bottle.
 Select the gentle or delicate cycle and add an additional rinse if possible.
-The label on your comforter may recommend a temperature setting.
+The care label on your comforter may also have recommended a temperature setting.
 Cold or warm water will protect colors and fabrics, while lukewarm will kill dust mites if you don’t plan on machine drying.

 Dry Your Comforter with Tennis Balls